CMB-S4/fabric_investigation/slicegen/README.md

-# CMBS-4 Phase one fabric invesitation FABRIC tools.
+# CMB-S4 Phase one fabric investigation tools.

 ## Overview

-The CMB-S4 phase one use case is to "inflate" a system, demonstrate data flows and processing, then tear the system down.
-Modifying a running  system using fabric_objects is not in the use case.
-When the demonstraton is done, we must tear the system  down.
+The CMB-S4 phase one use case is to "inflate" a system  on the FABRIC testbed, , demonstrate transient related data flows and processing, then tear the system down.  at a high level, CMB-S4 is a production system needing a mesh of nodes all interconnected with an IPV4 network, and an ammount of persistent storage.

 In FABRIC, a unit of provisioning is a *slice*.
 For CMB-S4 a slice is a collection of nodes and networks.
 A FABRIC site contains nodes and networks.
 Routes between site networks allow data to be sent between nodes on differnet sites.

+planner.py is a shell commnds driver that allows CMB-S4 to create and use a topology of nodes and networks supporting the project's "prompt" use case.
+Planner.py uses  fabric_objects.py, a code librabry that imports a python file of object delclarations needed for any given test of the FABRIC infrastructure.

-fabric_objects allow CMB-S4 to create and use a topology of nodes and networks supporting the project's "prompt" use case.
-Four kinds of objects are used to instantiate FABRIC resources: 1)A CfSlice object collects all other objects, invode the object's methods, and represents the notion of slice within FABRIC 2) A CfNode objects describe nodes.
+Four kinds of objects are availble  to instantiate FABRIC resources: 1)A CfSlice object collects all other objects, invode the object's methods, and represents the notion of slice within FABRIC 2) A CfNode objects describe nodes.
 3)The CfNetwork objects describe networks.
 In FABRIC.  a network is the network withing a site.
 4) CfNic objects describe how nodes connect to networks.
 Additionally, CfCmds objects send commands to nodes.  (however use planner.py to send large number of commands to nodes)

-A file of python object declarations is the configuration file.
-For an example, see the quickstart section, below.
-A Configuration file specifies a slice,  and any number of network, node and nic objects.
-The configuration file processing program , *planner.py* will import the configuration file and cause the objects to be instantated.

-"Plan level" prints out, in human readable form, a good deal of information about what would be instantiated.
+the planner.py "Plan level" prints out, in human readable form, a good deal of information about what in a configuration file would be instantiated.
 This output helps an author determine whether the configuration is what was intended, and can serve to document the configuration.
 Planning does not allocate resources in FABRIC, and does not cause any FABRIC API's to be called.  i.e. A user running at Plan level need not be credentialed to access FABRIC.

 "Apply level" repeats the steps of planning, and then calls FABRIC APIS to instantiate the plan.
 A slice object is instantiated,